DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 - ANALYTICS
 - MASS MAIL

-The TASKS application does not require complicated CRM configuration and allows teams to work with the following objects:
+The TASKS application does not require CRM configuration and allows individual users or teams to work with the following objects:

-- Memos (office memo)
 - Tasks / subtasks
 - Projects
+- Memos (office memos)

-Each instance of these objects also contains:
+Each instance of these objects also has integration with:

 - Chat
 - Tags